Payal Singh

 TL;DR

-Automating dollar-cost averaging on-chain means setting a contract or tool to buy a fixed amount on a fixed schedule, removing the two things that break manual DCA: forgetting and flinching.
-Watch gas timing and fees, and verify the token and route before you set it running.
+Automating dollar-cost averaging on-chain means setting a tool or contract to buy a fixed amount on a fixed schedule, removing the two things that break manual DCA: forgetting and flinching.
+Watch gas timing and fees, route through the best rate, and verify the token and schedule before you let it run.

 Key takeaways